-Following the Lough Erne Summit, Germany agreed to test Extractive Industries Transparency Initiative (EITI) implementation through pilot projects, in the hope of becoming a future EITI candidate.561
+Following the Lough Erne Summit, Germany agreed to test Extractive Industries Transparency Initiative (EITI) implementation through pilot projects, in the hope of becoming a future EITI candidate.

 On 18 June 2013, Germany hosted the Eschborn dialogue, which addressed the use of raw materials, resources, and growth.
 The issue of natural resource transparency was discussed, particularly in developing countries.
 Some of the possible solutions that were discussed included adhering to the principles of the EITI, and enacting domestic and foreign transparency regulations.
-The solutions of the EITI is a solution of the enacting domestic and foreign transparency regulations.